Wuziyi616/multi_part_assembly/README.md

 We recommend using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) for environment setup.
 Please install PyTorch manually.
-Note that the current code is only tested under PyTorch 1.10, and PyTorch 1.11 will fail due to changes to header files.
 Below is an example script installing PyTorch with CUDA 11.3 (please make sure the CUDA version matches your machine, as we will compile custom ops later):

 ```
-conda create -n breaking-bad python=3.8
+conda create -n assembly python=3.8
-conda activate breaking-bad
+conda activate assembly
 conda install pytorch=1.10 torchvision torchaudio cudatoolkit=11.3 -c pytorch
 ```

+You can use `nvcc --version` to see the CUDA version of your machine.
+**Note that the current code is only tested under PyTorch 1.10, and PyTorch 1.11 will fail due to changes to header files**.

 Other related packages can installed via: